Misaki Doi

-Junior career
+Junior years

 Doi began playing tennis at the age of six.
 She first distinguished herself in tennis as a middle-school student, reaching the semifinals of the All Japan Middle School Tennis Championships in both 2004 and 2006 and joining the ITF Junior Circuit in 2006.
 In 2007, while enrolled as a freshman in Sundai Kōei High School, Doi earned second place in the Japan Open Junior Championships in Nagoya.

 A highlight of Doi's junior career was her successful doubles partnership with age-mate Kurumi Nara.
 They placed second in girls' doubles at the 2007 Wimbledon Championships, becoming only the second Japanese pair to reach the finals of a Grand Slam juniors event since Yuka Yoshida and Hiroko Mochizuki at the 1993 US Open.
 Doi and Nara continued their run by advancing to the girls' doubles semifinals at a number of high-profile tournaments, such as the 2007 US Open and Wimbledon 2008.
 Doi also teamed with Romanian Elena Bogdan to place second in girls' doubles at the 2008 Australian Open.
 This flurry of successes catapulted Doi to No. 3 in Japan's under-18 tennis rankings for 2007; she had been recognized early on as one of Japan's rising stars in junior tennis.

 2008 marked Doi's first participation in ITF Women's Circuit events.
 She partnered with Kurumi Nara again for the 2008 ITF event in Miyazaki, where they upset top-seeded sisters Erika and Yurika Sema, 3–6, 6–3, [10–6] in the second round.
 Doi and Nara went on to triumph over Kimiko Date-Krumm and Tomoko Yonemura in the final.

-Professional career
+Professional tour

 2006–09: First ITF title and qualifiers on WTA Tour

 Doi officially turned pro in June 2006, at the age of 15.
 In 2009, she focused primarily on Japanese tournaments, where she earned two first-place and two second-place finishes in singles and one second-place result in doubles.
 In March 2009, she won her first ITF title at the $10k Kofu event.
 In October, she made her tour debut in the qualifiers of the Japan Women's Open, falling to American Abigail Spears in the second qualifying round.
 Doi was seeded sixth in the women's singles draw of the All Japan Tennis Championships.
 She lost in straight sets to Akiko Morigami in the round of 16.
 Her performance in 2009's events lifted Doi from a year-opening ranking of No. 613 to a year-end mark of No. 199 and a place among the top 10-players in Japanese tennis.